 The law firm of Kalman Samuels, Q.C. and Associates Inc. was incorporated in 2013, and the trade name was simplified to “Kalman Samuels, Attorneys” in 2018.
 The firm also underwent a major overhaul in its file management systems and accounting systems, becoming one of the most technologically advanced small firms on the market, with a fully digitized data process and a unique, triple-entry bookkeeping method.
 Regrettably, the Courts and many other law firms still require paper in order to function, so we still print documents on a per-need basis.
 Since 2015, we have gladly tutored numerous young lawyers from outside of our office and have introduced them to our file management methods and will continue to do so in hopes of raising the quality of small-firm legal practice across the Province.

 As we enter the 2020’s, the team at Kalman Samuels looks forward toward many more decades of exemplary service to our clients and to the advancement of Justice in Quebec, in Canada, and internationally.

 The Law Firm of Kalman Samuels has produced many recognized leaders in the legal community.
-The following are three luminaries:
+The following are four luminaries: